-I remember walking into the gate of the Kokernag Botanical Garden and being astounded at the beauty that lay before me.
+I remember walking into the gate of the Kokernag Botanical Garden in Kashmir and being astounded at the beauty that lay before me.

 It was autumn, and the leaves were a multi-hued bouquet of red, gold and green.
 Wooded glens, lawns and streams created a tranquil and dream-like mood.

 A gurgling spring ran over the pebbles beside a paved promenade.
 Ornamental lamps stood guard providing the perfect foil to a green Japanese bridge that spanned the stream a few meters ahead.
 It was a scene that wouldn’t look out of place in a Monet painting.

 The kids splashed about in the stream and played on the swings and slides in a tiny playground at the centre of the park while I took in the view and took some snapshots.
 The sweet fragrance of pine filled my nostrils as I collected pine cones fallen beneath the huge conifers.

 The gardens were almost empty.
 Either there were very few people interested in visiting, or it was not on the usual tourist itinerary.
 I found the lack of crowds a blessing because we could sit around on the lawns undisturbed and take in the sun.

 Kokernag is a sub-district town in Breng Valley (The Golden Crown of Kashmir), a distance of about 22 km from Anantnag.
 A picnicker’s paradise, the botanical garden was developed in the shadow of a thickly wooded hill, at the base of which springs gush out.

 The spring divides into channels that resemble the claw-foot of a hen, giving rise to the theory that Koker comes from a Kashmiri word for chicken and nag from the Sanskrit word for springs or serpent.